Picea obovata

-Description and uses

 It is a medium-sized evergreen tree growing to 15–35 m tall, and with a trunk diameter of up to 1.5 m, and a conical crown with drooping branchlets.
 The shoots are orange-brown, with variably scattered to dense pubescence.
 The leaves are needle-like, 1–2 cm long, rhombic in cross-section, shiny green to grayish-green with inconspicuous stomatal lines; the leaves subtending a bud are distinctively angled out at a greater angle than the rest of the leaves (a character shared by only two or three other spruces).
 The cones are cylindric-conic, 5–10 cm long and 1.5–2 cm broad, green or purple, maturing glossy brown 4–6 months after pollination, and have stiff, smoothly rounded scales.
+The specific name obovata means "egg-shaped."

 It is an important timber tree in Russia, the wood being used for general construction and paper making.
 The leaves are used to make spruce beer.

 Siberian spruce cone-scales are used as food by the caterpillars of the tortrix moth Cydia illutana.

+Due to their hardness and flexibility, planks made from untreated siberian spruce are the material of choice for the surfaces of modern world-class velodromes.